ffleitasl/getnextline_42/README.md

 # Get Next Line - @42Born2Code

 ## DISCLAIMER:
-Refer to my code as a guide; the bonus functions correctly, but the moulinette does not approve.
+Refer to my code as a guide; the bonus functions works correctly, but the moulinette does not approve.
 ## Project objetive

 The "Get Next Line" project aims to create a function, get_next_line(int fd), capable of reading a file descriptor and returning the line obtained up to the first newline character.